Lim Chu Kang

 Lim Chu Kang, often abbreviated as LCK, is a planning area located in the North Region of Singapore.
 It shares its boundaries with the Western Water Catchment to the west and south, Sungei Kadut to the east and the Straits of Johor to the north.
 Unlike most parts of Singapore which have undergone extensive urban development, Lim Chu Kang has remained largely undeveloped and continues to serve as one of the few rural zones in the country.
 The area is characterised by its agricultural activities and pockets of forested land.

 The rural nature of Lim Chu Kang is reflected in its landscape and land use.
 It is home to many farms, including vegetable and livestock farms, fish hatcheries and nurseries, which supply a portion of Singapore's local produce.
 The area's limited public transport access, low population density and absence of high-rise buildings further distinguish it from the rest of the country.

 History

 Early years

-Lim Chu Kang Village was founded by Neo Ao Tiew (梁后宙 (梁後宙, Niô͘ Āu-tiū); 1884 - 1975), a Chinese immigrant from Fujian who was the sheriff of the village.
+Lim Chu Kang Village was founded by Neo Ao Tiew (zh; 1884 - 1975), a Chinese immigrant from Fujian who was the sheriff of the village.
 "Lim" was taken from Lim Chwee Chian who was the kangchu, or leader, of the area.
 The village is on the banks of the Sungei Kranji and was controlled by the Lim clan.
 Neo Tiew also set up a primary school and health centre in the village.
 Neo Tiew Road is named after him.
 The area was originally noted for its numerous pepper and gambier plantations.
 Later there were rubber plantations, e.g. Namazie-Cashin rubber estates.